Dick Williams: Personal life and death

 Williams was an extra in the 1950 movie The Jackie Robinson Story.
 Before Williams became a major league manager in 1967, he appeared on the television quiz shows Match Game and the original Hollywood Squares.
 According to Peter Marshall's Backstage with the Original Hollywood Squares, Williams won $50,000 as a contestant on the latter show.

 Williams married Norma Mussato, with whom he had three children, Marc, Rick, and Kathi.
 His son, Rick Williams, a former minor league pitcher and major league pitching coach, became a professional scout for the Atlanta Braves.

 Dick Williams died of a ruptured aortic aneurysm at a hospital near his home in Henderson, Nevada, on July 7, 2011.
 Norma Williams died on August 4, 2011, at the age of 79.

 Arrest

 In January 2000, Williams pleaded no contest to indecent exposure charges in Florida.
 The complaint against him alleged that he was "walking naked and masturbating" on the balcony outside his hotel room.
 Williams subsequently stated that he was not aware of the details of the complaint when he pleaded no contest, and that although he was standing naked at the balcony door, he was not on the balcony and was not masturbating.

 This occurred just weeks before Baseball Hall of Fame balloting by the Veterans Committee.
-Williams' arrest appeared to impact consideration by the committee, and he would not be inducted to the Baseball Hall of Fame until 2008.
+Williams's arrest appeared to impact consideration by the committee, and he would not be inducted to the Baseball Hall of Fame until 2008.
 "What happened to me down in Fort Myers when I was arrested evidently hurt me quite a bit", Williams told The New York Times.